adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 If the font is not part of such a group, then the `sizemenuname` statements must be omitted, and all fields but the first (design size) for the parameter statement must be set to 0.
-This form may be be abbreviated by setting the subfmaily identifer to 0, and omitting the two remaining zeros.
+This form may be abbreviated by setting the subfmaily identifer to 0, and omitting the two remaining zeros.
 For example:

 ```fea